andrewharabor/simPLY_chess/README.md

 ## My Thoughts

 I decided to program this engine because I enjoy playing chess and I figured it would be a challenging project.
 Despite all of its limitations, the engine actually plays well enough to draw with and even beat me sometimes.
-There are many ways I could improve the playing strength of the engine (both through new features and optimizations), but for now, I'll just leave it as is.
-Overall, I learned a lot about search algorithms and I really enjoyed working through this project.
+There are many ways I could improve the playing strength of the engine (both through new features and optimizations), but for now, I'll just leave it as is with maybe a few changes here and there.
+Overall, this project helped me learn a lot and I really enjoyed developing it.